Norbert515/pimp_my_button/README.md

         initialRotation: -pi / randomMirrorOffset),
 ```
 This mirrors its particle around the middle point in a circular shape.
-In this case you provide one `Particle` which is going to be drawn multiple times, this means it's going to look
+In this case you provide one `Particle` which is going to be drawn multiple times, thus looking
 identical.
 If you want different particles (or the same with randomized values), use the `CircleMirror.builder`.

 At the bottom of the hirarchy is the `FadingRect`, all it does is drawing a rectangle which fades out over time.